avaughn271/AdmixtureBayes/README.md

 **--temperature_file** (optional) The name of the output file in which to save the temperatures.
 Default value is "optimal_temperatures.txt".

 This step produces a file whose name is the argument supplied to the **temperature_file** argument.
 It is a file containing an increasing list of positive numbers, beginning at 1.0.
-This option overrides the *MCMC_chains*  and  *maxtemp* parameters.
 For example:
 ```bash
 1.0
 1.5